 It’s often mistakenly believed that a secured creditor can just take possession of their asset because you filed for bankruptcy.
 This just isn’t true.

-While bankruptcy does not alter the rights of a secured creditor, the secured creditor is not able to repossess an asset just because you’re bankrupt.
-But if you do fall behind in your payments or commit some other kind of contractual default – that’s a different story.
-If that happens, the secured creditor may repossess and sell their security, but that would also be the case regardless of you being bankrupt or not.
+While bankruptcy does not alter the rights of a secured creditor, they’re unable to repossess an asset just because you’re bankrupt.
+If you fall behind on your payments or commit some other kind of contractual default – that’s a different story.
+If that happens, the secured creditor may repossess and sell their security, but that would happen regardless of bankruptcy.

 How long will bankruptcy be listed on my credit file?